emilmork/blog/_posts/2015-11-27-i-hate-making-graphs.md

     },
   ...
 ```
-Before the graph code was completely welded into my application I figured I could make a simple React component that others with ```not-adapted-linear-algebra-graph brains``` could use.
+Before the graph code was completely welded into my application I figured it was a good idea to make a simple React component that others with ```not-adapted-linear-algebra-graph brains``` could use.

-> And if you have time, you should always make your code available for others.
-It’s a win win.

 ### React component
 I ended up making a react component called react-rt-chart.